Skip to main content

 Rewards

-Make goals, prepare short-term plans and reward yourself each time you reach a goal.
+Make goals, prepare short-term plans, and reward yourself each time you reach a goal.
 This is a strategy to stay motivated and keep going without giving up.
-The reward can be anything based on a person’s interests like chocolates, a meal, a small gift, a movie out, etc. for short-term goals and a vacation, etc. for long-term goals.
+The reward can be anything based on a person’s interests like chocolates, a meal, a small gift, a movie out, etc. for short-term goals, and a vacation, etc. for long-term goals.

 Creativity

-Certain studies conducted have shown that most of the people battling with depression are very creative indeed.
+Certain studies conducted have shown that most people battling with depression are very creative indeed.
 Even if you aren’t, it is helpful to start a new hobby or an interest.
 Creativity outlets can be anything like writing, reading novels, painting, drawing, singing, designing, crafting, cooking, baking, etc. These activities bring out joy and improve mood.
 They are also effective stress busters.

-Fighting depression is a long run battle but inculcating the above activities into your daily schedule eases life while battling it.
-It is a choice to stay how you are and let the depression consume you or become a survivor by strengthening yourself everyday with motivation.
+Fighting depression is a long-run battle but inculcating the above activities into your daily schedule eases life while battling it.
+It is a choice to stay how you are and let the depression consume you or become a survivor by strengthening yourself every day with motivation.
 Life can never be perfect, but to make it something worth living is our job.
 Have a happy life ahead.

 Benefits of Exercise for Depression